swseverance/core/tutorials/guides/02_react/react.md

 ### 1.5.
 React Project Setup

-This tutorial starts with two initial applications.
+This tutorial starts with three initial applications.
 As the user requirements change, however, your **Glue42 Core** project will expand with more applications.
 Here you will learn how to create a new React application and set it up correctly in order to enable it to work with **Glue42 Core**.
 When you have to create and set up new apps later on in the tutorial, you can refer back to this chapter and follow the steps below to ensure that your app has been configured properly:

 1. Go to the directory where you want your new app to be created, open a command prompt and run the following command replacing `my-app` with the name of your app: